+33 (0)5 47 74 26 85 | contact@novaptech.com

 These proteins have the ability to specifically recognize and neutralize these antigens, making them key players in the body’s immune response.

-Key advantages of Aptamers over Antibodies
+Key advantages of aptamers over antibodies

 They can be used under non physiological conditions for analytical purposes.
+They are non–immunogenic and can be used in vivo.

 Advantages of Aptamers : in short